Skip to main content

 Surfing at Fort Pierce Inlet State Park

 Fort Pierce Inlet State Park, located on the north side of the inlet, is a surfer’s paradise.
-Even from a distance, you can hear the roar of the waves crashing on the beach and you’ll begin to smell the salt in the air.
+Even from a distance, you can hear the roar of the waves crashing on the beach.

 Experience - Wildlife Viewing